wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide_en.md

 2. Once the homepage of the plugin has loaded, click on **Settings**.

-3. Under **Item Mapping Method**, choose plentymarkets field from which the Supplier Part Number you provided to Wayfair comes from.
+3. Under **Item Mapping Method**, choose Plentymarkets field from which the Supplier Part Number you provided to Wayfair comes from.
 You can choose from these three fields:
            **a.** *Variation No.*
            **b.**  *EAN*
-           **c.** *Marketplace-specific SKU*: choose this option only if none of the two plentymarkets fields above match with the Supplier Part Number you provided to Wayfair.
+           **c.** *Marketplace-specific SKU*: choose this option only if none of the two Plentymarkets fields above match with the Supplier Part Number you provided to Wayfair.
 If you choose this option, please follow the instructions below (Matching an incoming order using the marketplace-specific SKU).

 4. Click **Save**.